When is the Best Time to Send Email?

 If you know your target audience, you can probably make an assumption about when you think they’ll be most in the mood to engage with your subject matter.
 But, of course, you want to test your assumptions.

 Deliberately schedule your next few emails at a variety of different times, and on different days.
-You can easily do this with AWeber’s split testing tool.
+Run a few different split tests to see if the same email content yields different results on different days.